 - 1 cup dried cranberries

-- 1. In a large bowl, cream the butter and sugars until light and fluffy.
+- 1. In a large mixing bowl, cream the butter and sugars.
 Beat in eggs and vanilla.
-Combine the flour, baking soda, salt and cinnamon; gradually add to creamed mixture and mix well.
+Combine the flour, baking soda, salt and cinnamon; gradually add to creamed mixture.
 Stir in the oats, rhubarb, chips and cranberries.

 - 2. Drop by tablespoonfuls 2 in. apart onto parchment paper-lined baking sheets.
 Bake at 350° for 10-12 minutes or until set.
 Remove to wire racks to cool.

-- 3. In a microwave, melt white chocolate; stir until smooth.
+- 3. In a microwave-safe bowl, melt white chocolate; stir until smooth.
 Drizzle over cookies; let stand until set.
 Store in an airtight container.
 Yield: about 5-1/2 dozen.

 Reviews for Rhubarb Cranberry Cookies